BetterWayElectronics/bgp_spoofing_ssh_mitm/README.md

 If I looked at the routing from another machine, it is again confirmed.

 ## SSH MiTM

+I first modified my default SSH port to 1337 and enabled this new port in my nftables.
+I cant exactly use my SSH while honeypotting it!

 I decided against an interactive honeypot as I simply wanted their SSH passwords, they would assume they were already hacked or there was an issue with their password/session in this scenario - but this is only given if I kept the interception going for a short period.